 We only wish we meant that there was an increase of hair on your head.
 Because PCOS causes the body to produce an excess of male hormones, it can also cause you to sprout extra hair in a few different unwanted areas, including your face, arms, legs, abdomen, and back.

 If you start noticing hair where you've never really had it before, it's a good idea to speak with your doctor, as you could be dealing with PCOS that's just been undiagnosed.

 Like we said before, PCOS can lead to problems with infertility, although it is usually a treatable condition.
 With the right medication, those who have it often go on to have children, and it doesn't always mean you'll be infertile, anyway.

 It can cause a lot of strange and annoying symptoms, however, so treatment can greatly improve your quality of life, even if you don't want kids.

 Yes, unfortunately, this time we are talking about the hair on your head.
 Just like strange hair growth is a sign that you may have PCOS, your hair becoming thinner or falling out can also be a symptom.
 That said, there are a lot of other conditions that can lead to hair loss or thinning hair in women, including anemia, thyroid issues, autoimmune conditions, and even being pregnant.

 No matter what the cause, though, losing hair is never an enjoyable experience, so it'll only benefit you to figure out what's causing it.
-If it turns out to be PCOS, medications can not only help your hair growth return to normal, but also regulate your cycle and have a positive effect on your fertility.
+If it turns out to be PCOS, medications can not only help your hair growth return to

 You've gained weight.